Aurie's Star. Source: Australian Racing Museum

 Over the years the importance of the Aurie’s Star Handicap has shifted with changing training regimes and programming for spring horses.
 In the old days, it was the race that the great Bart Cummings would use to kick off a number of his stayers heading into a Melbourne Cup preparation.
 It gave trainers a good opportunity to let their horses sight Flemington in advance of future races and to do so on an excellent straight galloping surface.
 Hyperno, who won the Cup in 1979, started his long road to the Cup in the Aurie’s Star Handicap.

-Last year, Flemington trainer Danny O’Brien elected to start Vow and Declare in the Group 1 TAB Turnbull Stakes on Saturday 5 October following a strong winter campaign in Queensland.
+In 2019, Flemington trainer Danny O’Brien elected to start Vow And Declare in the Group 1 TAB Turnbull Stakes on Saturday 5 October following a strong winter campaign in Queensland.
 He next ran an impressive second in the Group 1 Caulfield Cup before heading to Flemington for the Lexus Melbourne Cup (G1) where he won narrowly from the wide draw of barrier 21.

 So Si Bon after winning the Aurie's Star Handicap at Flemington on August 10, 2019.
 (Natasha Morello/Racing Photos)

 The Aurie’s Star Handicap did get its recognition in recent years and was upgraded to Listed status in 2005 when Niconero won and has been a Group 3 since 2010.
 Prior to 2005, it was the most competitive 1200 metre race run in Victoria with no black type status.